TAX & AI: THE FUTURE ARRIVED YESTERDAY

 and that's not a word we use loosely.

-Safe income calculations that used to take a morning.
-Research across treaty rates, case law, and CRA positions assembled in minutes.
-Evaluation of tax planning scenarios with opposing arguments already built in.
-Complex owner-manager calculations, post-mortem planning, surplus computations.
-The range of what these tools can handle at a serious technical level is, frankly, surprising, and it keeps expanding.
+Complicated calculations that used to take a morning, done in an instant.
+Research across case law and CRA positions assembled in seconds.
+The range of what these tools can handle at a technical level is astounding, and it keeps expanding.

-You challenge an answer, push back on the reasoning, add facts, ask it to argue the other side.
+You can challenge an answer, push back on the reasoning, add facts, ask it to argue the other side.
 The analysis develops in real time.
-For practitioners who know the material, it's something close to having a knowledgeable second opinion available at any hour, at very low cost.
+For people who understand the subject matter, it is like having a knowledgeable second opinion available 24/7, at virtually no cost.

-That qualifier matters though.
-You have to know the material.
+That qualifier matters.
+You have to know the subject matter.

-• warningIt produces confident, well-structured answers that are simply wrong
+- warningIt produces confident, well-structured answers that are wrong

 the more useful these tools become.

 In this session, the presenters will walk through how they actually use these tools, the platforms, how they construct and refine questions, and where they've found the most value across a range of tax work.
-You'll see it live, across eight tax scenarios covering real issues that come up in practice every day.
+You'll see it demonstrated in live action across 9 tax scenarios covering real issues that come up in practice every day.

 Clients are using AI too.
 Some are coming into meetings having already formed views on their tax situation, and some are using it to evaluate advice they've already received.
 That's a real shift in the client relationship.

 There is growing evidence that CRA is developing its own AI capabilities, for audit selection, financial analysis, and risk identification.
 The full picture isn't clear yet, but the direction is.
-Understanding how these tools work, before that picture becomes clearer, is not a bad position to be in.
+Understanding how these tools work is smart planning.

-There is also a set of professional questions that come with all of this.
-Disclosure, billing, the limits of what you should rely on.
+There is also a set of professional conduct questions that come with all of this.
+Disclosure, billing, the limits of what you should rely on and professional responsibility.
 These aren't hypotheticals.
 They're issues practitioners are working through right now, and the session addresses them directly.

-This is a 2.5 hour session.
+This is a 2.0 hour session.
 The investment is modest.
-What you walk away with is a working understanding of tools that are reshaping how tax practitioners operate, shown to you by tax experts who have already done the hard work of figuring out what actually works.
+You will walk way with a working understanding of tools that are reshaping how tax practitioners operate.
+This is shown to you by tax experts who have already done the hard work of figuring out what actually works.

 Meet Your Presenters